OpenISS/OpenISS/src/api/java/README.md

 * MixFrame(String type) - Reads a JPEG as input and returns a mixed frame from a kinect device or a recorded session

+* doCanny(String type) - Reads a JPEG as input and returns bright lines representing the edges on a black background

+* contour(String type) - Reads a JPEG as input and etrieves contours from the image

 ## Contributors ##

+team10:
 * Project Lead: Konstantinos Psimoulis
 * Yasmine Chiter
 * Inna Taushanova-Atanasova
 * Amjrali Shirkhodaei
 * Paul Palmieri

+team11:
+* Project Lead: Navid Golabian
+* Mohammad-Ali Eghtesadi
+* Behrooz Hedayati
+* Piratheeban Annamalai
+* Andrew Laramee

 ## Using Filesystem fakenect recorded stream (SOAP Only) ##